 Project Brief: Design an animated poster in the style of a famous graphic designer.
-I drew my influence from Iranian designer and Persian calligrapher Reza Abedini.
+I studied Iranian designer and Persian calligrapher Reza Abedini.

-Step #1: Research: As part of my process, I wrote a short research paper on Reza Abedini's life and work process and compiled a moodboard of my favorite poster designs.
+I thoroughly researched Reza Abedini's life and artistic process and compiled a moodboard of my favorite Abedini posters.

 Step #2: Compositional studies: I then studied the composition of a few of these selected works using trace paper.
-This allowed me to get a sense of the compositional relationship he uses, and allowed me to study his hierarchical strategy.
+This allowed me to get a sense of his compositional relationships and hierarchical strategy.

-Step #3: Mark-making experimentation: Before drafting my first poster designs, I wanted to experiment with mark making, ink, and brush.
-I learned during my research that Abedini often resorts to these traditional, organic ways of making.
+Step #3: Mark-making experimentation: I learned during my research that Abedini often resorts to physical, organic ways of making.
 In order to replicate the style of a designer who is outspoken about his love of ink, I knew I had to incorporate these same traces within my own work.
 I dipped various objects in India ink, including cling wrap, steel wool, rug runners, and tissues.

 The result?
 A fiery, phoenix poster blazing with traces of Persian calligraphy.

-Deciphering the symbology: The splattered textures composing the bottom of the poster metaphorically speak to the ashes that birth the phoenix.
-The center textural quality (made from cling wrap) represents the burning wings of the phoenix.
-The vertical calligraphy (which translates to "phoenix") highlights the notion of the phoenix rising.
-And the layered text in the background (which is characteristic of Abedini's style) translates from Persian to "risen from the ashes."
+Symbology: The splattered textures represent the ashes which birth the phoenix.
+The center textural quality composes the phoenix wings.
+The vertical calligraphy (which translates to "phoenix") highlights the act of the "rising" phoenix, while the Abedini-style background text translates to "risen from the ashes."

-Traces of other mythological creatures: I love the comment that the form made by the center of the wings resembles Cerberus, the three-headed dog who guards the gates of hell.
+Traces of other mythological creatures: I love the comment that the form of the wing's center resembles Cerberus, the three-headed dog who guards the gates of hell.
 (I welcome any layering to my mythological story.)